strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 ### Step 2: Use the collection types to create new entries

+Now that we have created a basic data structure with 2 collection types, "Restaurant" and "Category", let's use them to actually add content by creating new entries.
 #### Create an entry for the "Restaurant" collection type

 1. Go to [Collection types > Restaurants](http://localhost:1337/admin/plugins/content-manager/collectionType/application::restaurant.restaurant) in the main navigation.
 2. Click on **Add New Restaurants**.
-3. Type `Biscotte Restaurant` in the _Name_ field.
+3. Type the name of your favorite local restaurant in the _Name_ field.
+Let's say it's `Biscotte Restaurant`.
-4. In the _Description_ field, write `Welcome to Biscotte restaurant!
+4. In the _Description_ field, write a few words about it.
+If you're lacking some inspiration, you can use `Welcome to Biscotte restaurant!
 Restaurant Biscotte offers a cuisine based on fresh, quality products, often local, organic when possible, and always produced by passionate producers.`
 5. Click **Save**.

 ![Screenshot: Biscotte Restaurant in Content Manager](../assets/quick-start-guide/qsg-handson-part2-03-restaurant.png)

-The restaurant is now listed in the [_Collection types > Restaurants_](http://localhost:1337/admin/plugins/content-manager/collectionType/application::restaurant.restaurant) view.
+The restaurant is now listed in the [Collection types > Restaurants](http://localhost:1337/admin/plugins/content-manager/collectionType/application::restaurant.restaurant) view.

 #### Add Categories